NaeliaSalas/NaeliaSalas/README.md

 ### :woman_technologist: About Me :
 I am a Full Stack Developer student at Chas Academy, Stockholm <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-- :telescope: Studying a 2 year education to become a Full Stack developer .
+- :telescope: Studying a 2 year Full Stack developer .

-- :seedling: At the moment I am learning  Angular /JavaScript/ React / Node

 - :zap: In my free time, I am trying to get a better undestanding of each framework we are currently working with